Stay Informed About the Aquatarium and Attractions in the 1000 Islands with these helpful FAQ’s

-We will feature many types of fish that are indigenous to the St. Lawrence River and the surrounding 1000 Islands area.
+We feature many types of fish that are indigenous to the St. Lawrence River and the surrounding 1000 Islands area.
 River otters, various reptiles, amphibians and many more friendly critters call the Aquatarium their permanent home.
-Ongoing guest speakers and scientists will bring in different and unique species for special Aquatarium visits.
-We will list them on our calendar of events so be sure not to miss them!
+Ongoing guest speakers and scientists bring in different and unique species for special Aquatarium visits.
+We list them on our calendar of events so be sure not to miss them!

 Do you have any discounted Family admission rates available?

 Yes!
 We have a Family Day-Pass that is for a family of up to five people.
 It allows a maximum of 2 adults and up to three youth or children in for only $54.95 plus tax.
 This is a savings of up to $30 per family.

 If I love my visit can I put the money I spent on admission towards a Friends yearly membership?

 Yes!
 As long as you provide your admission receipt at the front desk before leaving ON THE DAY YOU PURCHASED the admissions, all the funds can be applied towards a yearly Friends membership!
 Remember, if you visit us a total of three times in a year, it will have paid for itself!